How To Add Currency Conversion In WordPress

 WP Plugin - Currency Converter

-The currency converter will now show on your site’s sidebar menu with the options you have selected …
+The currency converter tool will now display on your sidebar menu with the options you have selected …

 WordPress Plugin - Currency Conversion